 Having access to your data anywhere on the go is really important.
 ERPNext connects to both Dropbox and Amazon S3 so that you can directly upload your ERPNext backups to these platforms.

 To enable direct upload of backups, just enter your credentials and set the frequency of uploads.
-Rad the detailed documentation to do so here
+Read the detailed documentation to do so here

 Anything Missing You Need?
 It's doable with our Rest API/Data Migration Tool!

 ERPNext has all the touch-points you need to develop and contribute need connector for your preferred application.
-You can use Data Migration Tool of Frappe Framework, available in-built, to make endless integrations!
-Check the following video to see the Data Migration Tool in action.
+You can use the Data Migration Tool